icyclv/arxiv-semantic-search-mcp/README.md

 ## Editor / Client Configuration

-Below is an example configuration for an MCP client that launches the server via **uv** (e.g. Claude Desktop, VS Code MCP extension, etc.):
+To use this MCP server with your AI assistant tools (e.g. Claude Desktop, VS Code MCP extension), add the following configuration:

 ```json
 {